Take a look at our new brochure showcasing the programme's results here. Further material is available in the sidebar.

-And all of them have huge energy growth requirements.
+All of them have huge energy growth requirements.
 Cambodia, for example, will require approximately 80% more electricity by 2040 due to its rapid economic expansion.
-Furthermore, a large proportion of GMS residents currently do not have electricity at all due to the challenges faced by their governments in expanding the grid as well as simply delivering inexpensive and reliable energy due to their historic reliance on fossil fuel-driven electricity generation.
+Furthermore, a large proportion of GMS residents currently do not have electricity at all due to the challenges faced by their governments in expanding the grid as well as delivering inexpensive and reliable energy as a result of their historic reliance on fossil fuel-driven electricity generation.

-For this reason, the Finnish Ministry of Foreign Affairs (MFA) and the Nordic Development Fund launched the Energy Environment Partnership Project for the Mekong Region (EEP Mekong).
-NIRAS implemented phase I of the project from 2009 to 2012 and is in the process of implementing phase II (with MFA as the sole funder), which began in 2014 and is in its final months.
+For this reason, the Ministry for Foreign Affairs of Finland (MFA) and the Nordic Development Fund launched the Energy and Environment Partnership Programme with the Mekong Region (EEP Mekong).
+NIRAS implemented Phase I of the project from 2009 to 2012 and recently completed Phase II, which began in 2014 with MFA as the sole funder, in May 2019.

-During Phase I, the project made use of a Challenge Fund to grant-fund pilot projects, (pre)feasibility and strategic studies, and renewable solutions with potential for upscaling or replication, capacity building, and information sharing in the renewable energy, energy efficiency, and waste-to-energy sectors.
-From across the region, 432 proposals were submitted, covering a variety of renewable energy sectors, including biofuel, biogas, biomass, energy efficiency/energy conservation, hydropower, solar, waste-to-energy, wind, and hybrid renewable energy projects.
-In total, 39 projects received funding and 5 proved to be scalable, benefitting 50,000 people directly.
+During Phase I, the project made use of a challenge fund to grant-fund pilot projects, (pre)feasibility and strategic studies, and renewable solutions with potential for upscaling or replication, capacity building, and information sharing in the renewable energy, energy efficiency, and waste-to-energy sectors.
+From across the region, 432 proposals were submitted, covering a variety of renewable energy sectors including biofuel, biogas, biomass, energy efficiency/energy conservation, hydropower, solar, waste to energy, wind, and hybrid renewable energy projects.
+In total, 39 projects received funding, of which five projects proved to be scaleable, benefiting 50,000 people directly.

-Taking a cue from the lessons learned during phase I, NIRAS adjusted the programme’s focus.
-EEP Mekong Phase II now aims to catalyse funding of larger projects driven by the private sector and occasionally by NGOs.
-The programme also closely cooperated with and complemented business development entities and impact investors.
-The programme concentrates on enhancing access to sustainable and affordable energy services and products amongst rural populations in the Mekong region.
+Taking a cue from the lessons learned during Phase I, NIRAS adjusted the programme’s focus during Phase II.
+EEP Mekong now aimed to catalyse funding of larger projects driven by the private sector and occasionally by NGOs.
+The programme also closely cooperated with and complemented business development entities and impact investors, and focused on enhancing access to sustainable and affordable energy services and products amongst rural populations in the Mekong region.

-This change of focus brought further adaptions to the way EEP Mekong was run.
-One such change was the development of the Challenge Fund into a result-based financing instrument.
-This meant that the fund now makes incentive payments to selected projects and businesses on the basis of results achieved if the businesses and project developers delivers certain pre-specified outputs within the sustainable energy access sector.
-Calls for Proposals are now organized to select only projects that have a large number of beneficiaries and have secured sufficient amounts of own funding to operate.
+This change of focus brought further adaptations to the way EEP Mekong was run.
+One such change was the development of the challenge fund into a result-based financing instrument.
+This meant that the fund made incentive payments to selected projects and businesses on the basis of results achieved, once project developers delivered certain pre-specified outputs within the sustainable energy access sector.
+Calls for proposals were organised to select only projects that had a large number of beneficiaries and displayed a demonstrated ability to secure sufficient amounts of own funding to operate.

-Additional attention is also now placed on renewable energy- and energy efficiency-related cooperation, dialogue, and information sharing between various stakeholders in the sector (including governments), with an emphasis placed on the mainstreaming of genders, ethnic minorities, those with HIV/AIDS, and the environment in the planning, implementation, and monitoring of the programme.
+Additional attention was placed on renewable energy- and energy efficiency-related cooperation, dialogue, and information sharing between various stakeholders in the sector (including governments), with an emphasis placed on the mainstreaming of genders, ethnic minorities, those with HIV/AIDS, and the environment in the planning, implementation, and monitoring of the programme.